 Affiliate links in this post will be clearly marked with a *.
 Clicking one of these links means I earn a discount or receive payment.

 I started looking at Nabru sofas several months before I finally made the purchase, and now I’d love to share with you my Nabru sofa review.
 Which is a bit of a mixed bag!
-See the end of this post for an update a few months on.
+See the end of this post for an update a year on.

 We moved house in late 2019 and since then we’ve been in need of a sofa that better fits the space of our tiny living room.
 Our living room has been divided with a brick wall.
 This means we have a small living room but also allows me to have my own office to work from!

 I received no incentive for ordering, or writing this review.
 I paid for this sofa in full myself.
 All posts where I’m gifted an item are clearly marked in the title/at the beginning of the post for transparency.

 Nabru Ato Sofa / Nabru Corner Sofa

 The sofa that we ordered from Nabru is known as the Nabru Ato 3 seat chaise sofa.
 This features an ‘extension seat’.

 This sofa is 213cm wide, unless you change from the wide arms to the narrow arms, like we did, and then it’s around 198cm.
 Something to look out for when you’re looking at the sizes and measuring up!

 We chose this sofa as we wanted it in a corner of the room, and I’ll talk through the changes that we made to the customisation options a little further on, and explain why we made the choices we made.

 When ordering our sofa we opted for Nabru to deliver it (free) and then assemble it for us in our home (£70).